buildbot/buildbot/master/docs/manual/installation/buildmaster.rst

 The ``upgrade-master`` command will automatically create and populate this database with the changes the buildmaster has seen.
 Note that, as of this release, build history is *not* contained in the database, and is thus not migrated.

-The upgrade process renames the Changes pickle (``$basedir/changes.pck``) to ``changes.pck.old`` once the upgrade is complete.
-To reverse the upgrade, simply downgrade Buildbot and move this file back to its original name.
-You may also wish to delete the state database (``state.sqlite``).

 Upgrading into a non-SQLite database
 ''''''''''''''''''''''''''''''''''''